Rules and Area and Territory Scoring

 Using komi 7 under area scoring - issues with B's surplus stone

+The potential B surplus stone means that the area score is usually either the same as the territory score or one point better for black.
 Territory komi is 6.5, and increasing area komi by the average value of the extra stone (0.5) to 7 is a possible approach.
-This would balance winning chances, but besides allowing ties, it has some problems.
-The surplus stone is not random.
-Due to how parities work out on an odd board, B will (normally, without sekis) get his extra stone specifically when the territory score is even.
+This would balance winning chances (better than the standard 7.5), but besides allowing ties, it has some problems.
+The surplus stone is not random (nor skill-based either).
+Due to how parities work out on an odd board, B will normally (without special sekis or one-sided passing) get his extra stone specifically when the territory score (thus the sum of territories as well) is even:

 board (odd) = territories (odd or even, after prisoner backfill) + stones played (odd if B had extra)